jeromecoupe/11ty-paginate-taxonomies/src/content/blogposts/2021-04-07-my-blogpost.md

 ---
-title: my awesome blogpost
+title: my blogpost
-categories: ["test", "Eleventy"]
+categories: ["test", "11ty"]
+themes: ["development"]
 ---

 this is the content